smurphyphd/text-analysis-public-university-llm/README.md

 - llm_all_predictions.xlsx - this is the exported predictions from the 3 LLM models.
 Contains comparison/variance columns to highlight differences between human and LLM coding
 - R Markdown file and knitted R html file used to calculate intercoder reliability

+Google Colab links are found within the assignment write-up (see Docs).
+Also included here for convenience as public, shareable links.

 # Docs
 Contains Assignment 3 write-up as word doc and pdf.

 # FINAL PROJECT
+This project designs two fine-tuned binary classifier models to detect the presence of perceptions of resource dependence langauge (0,1) as well as the intensity of these perceptions (low, high).

 # Data
 Contains all excel files used, which represent the corpus at different stages of development.
 Some are work-in-progress files and others are "semi-final" versions which were then used for fine-tuning.